Robin Meyers: Career

 Meyers is a fellow of the Westar Institute (home of the Jesus Seminar), and a frequent preacher and speaker at church conferences and communication workshops across the United States.
 He travels and lectures monthly in the United States on Progressive Christianity, has lectured in North Wales (Gladstone's Library) and toured Australia and New Zealand as the Common Dreams Lecturer in 2016.
 He has been a finalist for the pulpit of The Riverside Church on two occasions, the Earl Preacher at the Earl Lectures in Berkeley in 2000, and winner of the Angie Debo Civil Libertarian of the Year Award from the ACLU.

 Meyers has appeared on Dateline NBC, the PBS NewsHour with Jim Lehrer, and ABC World News.
 He has also written for the journal The Christian Century.
 Meyers delivered the Lyman Beecher Lectures at the Yale Divinity School in 2013 with addresses on "Faith as Resistance" to ego, orthodoxy and empire.
-These lectures form the basis of his most recent book, Spiritual Defiance: Building a Beloved Community of Resistance.
+These lectures form the basis of his second most recent book, Spiritual Defiance: Building a Beloved Community of Resistance.

 Meyers credits the late American New Testament scholar, theologian and author Marcus Borg as a major theological influence, as well as his seminary Preaching Professor and mentor Fred Craddock.
 He is married to Shawn Meyers, an Oklahoma City artist; they are parents to three adult children and have two grandchildren.

 Views

 Theology and Church Reform

 In his writing and preaching Meyers emphasizes the humanness of Jesus and the literary (rather than literal) nature of the Hebrew Scriptures and the New Testament, stating that: "I seek to build, not a collection of 'believers', but a beloved community devoted to embodying peace and justice".
 Meyers contends that Christianity "was once, and must be again, about following Jesus, not about worshiping Christ".

 He calls on modern Christianity to return to the core beliefs and practices of the early Church before the Roman Emperor Constantine the Great converted to Christianity; by focusing on orthopraxy (faithful practice) rather than orthodoxy (right belief).
 Meyers describes his approach to Christianity as "non-literal, non-dogmatic, and profoundly subversive".
 His goal to empower Christians to live subversively according to a different way of being has been compared to that of the Old Testament scholar Walter Brueggemann and endorsed by South African Archbishop Emeritus Desmond Tutu.
-In 2012, Meyers told the Decatur Herald & Review:"What I try to say is that we should be subversive for the cause of love of God and neighbor, which is the essence of the gospel.
-Saying 'subversive' sounds like a dirty word, like something sneaky or illegal, but I'm talking about being counter-cultural, of changing the things that we value.
-It's about uniting yourself with your neighbor to do work for the common good."
+In 2012, Meyers told the Decatur Herald & Review: